jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## The Internet Age Needs a New Philosophy

 For Techvolution to be our new Internet Age philosophy, it must inspire us to see the big picture again.
-It will, if it gets Main Street to see the people at places like Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin as protagonists creating the wondrous future each person should be building now by funding, making, and using their own levers of power.
+It will if it gets Main Street to see the people at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin as protagonists.
+Each person should be joining them by funding, making, and using their own levers of power.

 Techvolution will work best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.